 Senator, Wyoming State Legislature

-Fred Baldwin, a physician assistant in Kemmerer, is serving his first term in the Wyoming State Senate.
-He serves on the Senate’s labor, health and social services committee as well as on the transportation, highways and military affairs committee.
-Baldwin is active in his community as assistant chief of the South Lincoln fire district, and as a member of the medical advisory committee of the Wyoming High School Activities Association.
+Fred Baldwin, a physician assistant in Kemmerer, and is serving his second term in the Wyoming State Senate.
+He is the chairman of the select committee on behavioral health, the Senate’s labor, health and social services committee as well as on the revenue committee.
+Baldwin is active in his community as Chief of the South Lincoln fire district.
 He also works with Kemmerer’s suicide prevention group.
-He is a fourth generation Wyomingite who graduated from the University of Utah School of Medicine in physician assistant studies and earlier was enrolled in the nursing program at Casper College and pursued studies at the University of Wyoming, the University of Wisconsin Washington County, and Western Oregon State University.
+He is a fourth-generation Wyomingite who graduated from the University of Utah School of Medicine in physician assistant studies and earlier was enrolled in the nursing program at Casper College and pursued studies at the University of Wyoming, the University of Wisconsin Washington County, and Western Oregon State University.

 President, Western Wyoming Community College Rock Springs